rutawheelock/Eliza_adviser/README.md

-# Eliza the Academic Advisor
+# Eliza the Academic Adviser
 Developed as an assignment for University of Minnesota Duluth course Intro to Natural Language Processing.
 Author: Ruta Wheelock
 Date: 9/18/2017

 ## Description
-This program simulates a student's conversation with an academic advisor.
+This program simulates a student's conversation with an academic adviser.
 The user can ask questions to the advisor using chat dialog in command prompt.

 To run the program execute
 ```
-./1PA.py
+./eliza_adviser.py
 ```
 in termianl window from the location where this file is saved.
 To stop dialog with Eliza, type '**exit**'